awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-asgenterstandby.md

   Type: String

-  Description: \(Required\) ID of an Amazon EC2 instance for which you want to change the standby state within an Auto Scaling group\.
+  Description: \(Required\) ID of an EC2 instance for which you want to change the standby state within an Auto Scaling group\.
 + LambdaRoleArn

   Type: String